JaegerwaldDev/KEE/README.md

 If you have any issues when compiling, please report them as an issue!
 I will try to do my best and fix these issues ASAP.

 ---

+## Library

+[TheZoidMaster](https://github.com/TheZoidMaster) made a fork of KEE for usage as a Python library!
+Please use that project for embedding KEE in your personal projects!
+You can check it out [here](https://github.com/TheZoidMaster/keelib)!

 # License